Lisa Patterson

-Lisa Patterson is a singer, songwriter, producer, and educator.
+Lisa Patterson is a Canadian singer, songwriter, producer, and educator.

 Early life and education

 She was born in Canada to a Scottish father, Rob Patterson, and a Canadian mother of Romanian descent, Elaine Gherasim, who died in 2006.

 A classically trained musician, Patterson studied audio engineering and production at Fanshawe College and later attended York University as a performance major focusing on South Indian music, composition, and improvisation.